Execution of Tczew hostages: Execution of hostages

 On the same morning, Isendick called an extraordinary meeting at the Tczew municipal office, attended by the heads of the local Gestapo and Selbstschutz branches.
 A list of Poles to be executed in retaliation for the alleged arson of the workshop was drawn up.
 Among those on the list were railway workers, local officials, merchants, and craftsmen.
 13 people were quickly arrested and brought to the Gestapo headquarters on Bałdowska Street.
 Their families were assured that their loved ones would be released after questioning.

-Around 1:00 PM, the arrested individuals were transported by truck to the so-called "pig market" (near Lech Street, now the site of the Tczew Fire Department), where a firing squad composed of members of the SS and Selbstschutz was already waiting.
+Around 1 p.m., the arrested individuals were transported by truck to the so-called "pig market" (near Lech Street, now the site of the Tczew Fire Department), where a firing squad composed of members of the SS and Selbstschutz was already waiting.
 The hostages were beaten with rifle butts and kicked, witnessed by around 40 onlookers.
-The execution itself began at approximately 2:00 PM.
+The execution itself began at approximately 2 p.m.
 Groups of four Poles were led to a nearby building wall and shot.
 Before their deaths, each group had to load the bodies of the previous victims onto a truck.
 Witness statements suggest that members of the firing squad were drunk, which might explain the poor accuracy of their shots.
 Isendick and Gestapo leader Leister had to personally finish off the wounded with handguns.
 After the execution, the bodies of the victims were buried in the Szpęgawsk Forest.

 Later the same day, an "Appeal to the population of the Tczew district" was posted around the city.
 In it, Isendick warned that, despite all warnings, "the number of sabotage acts by Polish elements has been increasing..." and announced that "the Germans will no longer tolerate such destructive forces...
 In response to the heinous act of arson committed last night, a number of people have been executed today, specifically chosen as deceitful Poles who were in possession of weapons despite explicit orders to the contrary.
 Any further acts of sabotage will be met with even harsher measures in the future".